Kyle-Shanks/Spoodify/README.md

 ### Audio that plays while navigating the site

 A core feature for any music app, the audio player is a top-level component for this app.
-This allows the user to stream music, change the song being played, and save the song being played to their library and while navigating around the site.
+This allows the user to stream music, change the song being played, and save the song being played to their library while navigating around the site.

 ![Audio Player](app/assets/images/audio_player.png)